iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

   difficult and sometimes impossible to use infrastructure components from different vendors in conjunction with each other.
 - **Hardware limitations:** they may still put a limit on the hardware available to you.
-Colab, for example, is capped at 25GB of RAM.
+Colab, for example, is capped at 25GB of RAM and caps uptime at 12 hours.

 Iterative provides an alternative to these services in the form of [TPI (Terraform Provider Iterative)](https://github.com/iterative/terraform-provider-iterative).
-This [Terraform](https://www.terraform.io/) plugin lets us quickly launch Jupyter workspaces on any cloud provider without needing to be a cloud expert.
+This [Terraform](https://www.terraform.io/) plugin lets us quickly launch tasks such as Jupyter workspaces on any cloud provider without needing to be a cloud expert.

 Here are four benefits to TPI that might pique your interest:

-- **Free and open:** TPI is entirely open source and free to use
+- **Free and open:** TPI is entirely open source and free to use.
 - **Lower cloud costs:** TPI automatically cleans up unused instances.
-It also allows you to use spot instances, reducing your per-hour costs
+It also allows you to use spot instances, reducing your per-hour costs.
-- **Modular:** TPI can be used with a variety of cloud vendors, meaning you can use it regardless of what the rest of your stack looks like
+- **Modular:** TPI can be used with a variety of cloud vendors, meaning you can use it regardless of what the rest of your stack looks like.
-- **Developer-first experience:** {{is this really a benefit for target audience i.e. data scientists?}}
+- **Developer-first experience:** {{is this really a benefit for target audience i.e. data scientists?}}.

 The guide below will explore how to launch a Jupyter server using TPI, allowing you to run notebooks on cloud instances.
 While we will be using AWS in our